unrealwork/atsd-use-cases/USMortality/README.md

  <img src="Images/Figure46.png" width="600" >

-Along with Detroit (MI) and Gary (IN), Youngstown (OH) is a to showcase the rise and fall of manufacturing in the United States.
+Along with Detroit (MI) and Gary (IN), Youngstown (OH) is often used to showcase the rise and fall of manufacturing in the United States.
 Youngstown was once a city where steel was king.
-Steel dominated every aspect of life, and as this industry grew, so too did Youngstown.According to the [Hampton Institute](http://www.hamptoninstitution.org/youngstown.html#.WE6P3URVZhE), the population of Youngstown grew from 33,000 in 1890 to 170,000 in 1930.
+Steel dominated every aspect of life, and as this industry grew, so too did Youngstown.
+According to the [Hampton Institute](http://www.hamptoninstitution.org/youngstown.html#.WE6P3URVZhE), the population of Youngstown grew from 33,000 in 1890 to 170,000 in 1930.
 Youngstown became the center of Mahoning Valley, which became to be known as the "Steel Valley."
 By the 1930's, Youngstown ranked fifth in the nation in terms of home ownership.
 However, the glory of Youngstown was short lived.
 According to [encyclopedia.com](http://www.encyclopedia.com/places/united-states-and-canada/miscellaneous-us-geography/rust-belt):